-We will use the bCourses discussion forum for handling all questions and answers about the course.
-Students are expected to participate in the weekly discussion by reading articles and answering questions about the articles in the discussion forum.
-Students are also encouraged to ask and answer questions pertaining to the content of the course in the General Discussion Forum.
-The analytics provided by bCourses will be taken into account when determining participation grades.
-Participation will also involve online office hours via Zoom.
+We will use the online platform Piazza for handling all questions and answers about the course.
+Students are expected to participate in the Piazza discussion, at a minimum by reading questions and answers that appear on the Piazza page for the course.
+Students are also encouraged to ask and answer questions pertaining to the content of the course on the Piazza page.
+The analytics provided by Piazza will be taken into account when determining participation grades.
+Participation will also involve online office hours/sections/discussions.